sebassem/myBlog/content/english/blogs/posts/Hosting-LLMs-K8s-Intro.markdown

 These considerations have led many enterprises to consider hybrid approaches, using managed services for most workloads while exploring Kubernetes-based hosting for specific use cases that require additional control, cost optimization, or special security, privacy and compliance requirements.

+### Why Kubernetes is a good match for hosting LLMs?

+#### Achieving scale and portability

+LLMs require infrastructure that can scale horizontally to handle millions of queries per second and support parallel processing.

+- **Infrastructure Agnostic:** Kubernetes allows LLM services to be reproducible and portable.
+Once an LLM workload is containerized, it can be deployed seamlessly across any environment, whether it's on-premises bare metal or a major cloud provider like Azure AKs, Amazon EKS or Google GKE, or .
+This flexibility prevents vendor lock-in and simplifies multi-cloud strategies, which is crucial for managing the cost and scarcity of high-end GPUs.
+- **Dedicated Workloads:** By using taints and tolerations, Kubernetes ensures that expensive GPU-equipped nodes are exclusively reserved for LLM-related workloads.
+This prevents non-GPU demanding pods from consuming valuable resources, guaranteeing that GPU utilization is high and preventing issues with auto-scaling down nodes.

+#### Simplified GPU Resource Management

+Running GPU workloads on bare metal is notoriously difficult due to the constant need to manage drivers and shared libraries.
+Kubernetes, coupled with the NVIDIA GPU Operator, abstracts this complexity.

+- **Automated driver and library management:** The NVIDIA GPU Operator automates the management of drivers and shared libraries across all nodes in the cluster, ensuring every node is ready to run GPU containers without manual configuration.
+This standardization drastically reduces operational overhead.
+- **Centralized configuration, monitoring and telemetry:** Kubernetes allows system administrators to define GPU configurations (like Multi-Instance GPU partitioning) in a centralized manner, which is then mapped to all relevant nodes.
+Additionally, it provides built-in GPU monitoring and telemetry, offering clear visibility into the usage and health of the critical LLM infrastructure.

+#### Maximizing GPU Utilization with Sharing Techniques
+The core strength of Kubernetes for LLMs lies in its ability to facilitate resource sharing and oversubscription, directly combatting high GPU costs and scarcity.
+Since many LLM inference tasks do not fully saturate a powerful GPU like an NVIDIA A100 or H100, these sharing methods are essential.

+- **Multi-Instance GPU (MIG)**
+MIG is a technology available on newer NVIDIA cards that allows for the physical partitioning of a single GPU into multiple, fully isolated instances.
+- **Time Slicing**
+Time slicing is a logical approach that shares a GPU by allowing multiple containers to take turns using the full device in a round-robin context switching manner.

 ### What does it take to self-host LLMs on Kubernetes?

 Hosting LLMs on Kubernetes is not as easy as using managed services, it requires lots of stitching pieces together, proper architecture, integrating different open-source components and skillful operation.
 Below is a high-level checklist of what it takes to pull it off: